jcoliver/challengeR/README.md

 # challengeR

-Repository for hive-mind solutions to R programming challenges
+A repository for hive-mind solutions to R programming challenges